kafisatz/DecisionTrees.jl/README.md

 * Try to avoid branching in critical functions; use ifelse or similar constructs (this might improve the performance)
 * Clean up code (too many type annotations, ... )
 * Consider a nicer representation (such as https://github.com/sisl/D3Trees.jl)
-* Add more unit tests to trigger errors and warnings (see also the julia docs on testing)
+* Add more unit tests to trigger errors and warnings (see also the Julia docs on testing)
+* Add meaningful unit tests, e.g. check the lift on trn and val for a given single tree and boosting (for a given seed)
+* 'Remove' variables which are not used by a model from the SAS/VBA/CSharp code (e.g. dim command in VBA)